Trigant Burrow: Founder of group analysis

 While Burrow considered his work a legitimate extension of Freudian thinking, Freud himself did not accept it as such.
 Burrow's innovations led to a breach with orthodox psychoanalysis, Otto Fenichel for example criticising as repressive/inspirational “the work of Burrow who, by 'phyloanalysis,' tries to bring his patients to a reconsideration of their natural ways of functioning”.
 In retrospect however, he can be seen as pioneering investigations into such phenomena as countertransference, and intersubjective psychoanalysis.

 Psychoanalysis as a social science

 Under the impression that psychoanalysis should be further developed with more emphasis on the group, Burrow devised the concept of psychoanalysis as a social science.
 His criticism of the modern cult of individuality, and of the civilised preference for social over biological needs, led him to stress the communal elements in man's thinking and consciousness.
+Dieter Sandner has demonstrated in several essays that “two classics of group analysis”, S. H. Foulkes and Alexander Wolf, adopted and implemented essential suggestions from Burrow.